Let’s start with a quick Starburst slots review (a NetEnt Starburst online slot machine):

-As an added bonus, the game uses expanding wilds, meaning that when they appear (only on reels 2, 3, and 4) they expand across the entire reel and trigger a random number of re-spins, most commonly just one.
+As a bonus, the game uses expanding wilds, meaning that when they appear (only on reels 2, 3, and 4) they expand across the entire reel and trigger a random number of re-spins, most commonly just one.
 These re-spins can be re-triggered up to 3 times.
 Both of the two expanding wilds I saw re-triggered one time each, and I got a decent amount of cash out of it.
 Plus, the animation of the starburst bursting and expanding across the reel is visually appealing and got my heart pumping.

-Starburst Slots – a Demo Playthrough Report
+Starburst Slots Review – a Demo Playthrough Report

 You can play demo versions of Starburst all over the Internet.
 That’s a good way to test out a game without risking any of your real cash.